CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 1. Under **Actions**, select **+ Add an action** > **Restrict access or encrypt the content in Microsoft 365 locations**.

-1. In the **Restrict access or encrypt the content** section:
+1. In the **Restrict access or encrypt the content in Microsoft 365 locations** section:
     - Select **Block only people outside your organization**.

 1. Under **User notifications**:
     - Turn on the toggle for **Use notifications to inform your users and help educate them on the proper use of sensitive info.**.
-    - Select the checkbox for **Notify users in Office 365 service with a policy tip**.
+    - Select the checkbox for **Notify users in Office 365 service with a policy tip or email notifications**.

 1. Under **User overrides**:
-    - Select the checkbox for **Allow users to override policy restrictions** (Fabric, Exchange, SharePoint, OneDrive, and Teams).
+    - Select the checkbox for **Allow users to override policy restrictions in Fabric (including Power BI), Exchange, SharePoint, OneDrive, and Teams**.
     - Select the checkbox for **Require a business justification to override**.

 1. Under **Incident reports**, in the **Use this severity level in admin alerts and reports** dropdown: